JM89/crash-courses/CrashCourse-API/Lesson4/README.md

 This far-fetched example combines the following vulnerabilities:
 - **Accessibility**: your API is accessible by a user with bad intentions.
 This statement is as arbitrary as it sounds.
 - **Information about the application and underlying DB**: we have the source code of the code, we know its vulnerabilities, it is an easy malicious request to build.
-However, we can't assume that the user will not be able to guess if information about the structure of the system is provided (stacktrace is an obvious one, but any output is a potential source of info).
+However, we can't assume that the user will not be able to guess if information about the structure of the system is provided (stack trace is an obvious one, but any output is a potential source of info).
 It won't be in just one attempt.., silent (we have no logging in place yet), repeated and automated operations could reveal enough about the system.
 - **Vulnerability of the implementation**: used properly, Dapper would deal with my offensive query.
 Used badly (1 line of code is enough) and the world collapse.
-However this is not enough, anytime you use an external library (specially an open source one for which the source code and its potential vulnerabilities are available to the world): you have to understand it, test it against against known vulnerabilities, keep up-to-date of new found vulnerabilities...
+However this is not enough, anytime you use an external library (especially an open source one for which the source code and its potential vulnerabilities are available to the world): you have to understand it, test it against known vulnerabilities, keep up-to-date on newly found vulnerabilities...
-- **God-Like permissions**: Having a service SQL account with only the necessary permissions (SELECT, INSERT, UPDATE, DELETE) is a bare mimimum.
+- **God-Like permissions**: Having a service SQL account with only the necessary permissions (SELECT, INSERT, UPDATE, DELETE) is a bare minimum.

 This example harms intentionally the system, but most of the time the errors are coming from badly formatted request.
 Returning a "Title can't be NULL" error might be confusing for a non-tech user and user-friendly errors from input validation can be combined with proper exception handling (Cf. Try/Catch Exception & Logging).
 Depending on how much code you have before reaching your datastore, the request should fail fast if its doom is sealed already.